SamiKalliomaki/eppabasic/static/manual/en/commands/keyup.md

 Function KeyUp(näppäin As Integer) As Boolean
 ```

-Returns information if key is not pressed down.
+Returns information whether key is not pressed down.

 [List of key codes](manual:keycodes)